lance-o/extended_terrain_types/bouncy_terrain_type/BOUNCY_TERRAIN_TYPE.md

 > Roadtype_0xB0XX_0x01_0xYYYYFFFF

-with B0 being the Bounce Pad collision flag, XX being the sound flag you want your material to have, YYYY being the amount of force to add upwards x100 in hex and FFFF being the amount of force to add forwards x100 in hex.
+with B0 being the Bounce Pad terrain type, XX being the sound flag you want your material to have, YYYY being the amount of force to add upwards x100 in hex and FFFF being the amount of force to add forwards x100 in hex.

 Since it's hard to gauge exactly how far it'll push you based on that information, leave YYYYFFFF as 00000000.